 In the auction, the property is sold to the highest bidder who shall pay within 15 days at the latest following the date of the auction.
 Once the price of the property is paid, the notary public prepares a special deed listing all the creditors and allocating the proceeds of the auction.
-Pursuant to Article 972 of the Greek Civil Procedure Code, each creditor must announce its claim, along with the documents substantiating its claim, to the notary public at least 5 days prior to the day of the auction.
+Pursuant to Article 972 of the Greek Civil Procedure Code, each creditor must announce its claim, along with the documents substantiating its claim, to the notary public at least 5 days prior to the day of the auction (and under the previously applicable regime within 15 days of the auction).